gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/delegated-repositories.md

 ### Step 4 - Merge the Request PR

-The result of the Account Factory Workflow run will be a new Pull Request, adding a new YAML file in the `_new-account-requests` directory.
+The Account Factory workflow will generate a new Pull Request, adding a YAML file to the `_new-account-requests` directory.

-If everything looks as expected you can merge the pull request.
-Once the commit is on your main branch Pipelines will begin running a `terragrunt apply` that will create the new account in AWS.
+Review the Pull Request to ensure everything looks correct, then merge it.
+Once merged into the main branch, Pipelines will automatically run a `terragrunt apply` to create the new account in AWS.

-You can view the workflow run on the main branch.
-Provisioning the account(s) can take around 10 minutes to complete.
-Once the account has been created another Pull Request will be created in the `infrastructure-live-root` repository to baseline the new account.
+Provisioning typically takes around 10 minutes, but it may vary.
+Once complete, a new Pull Request will be created in the `infrastructure-live-root` repository to baseline the account.

 ![Screenshot of Apply Account Requested Workflow Summary](/img/accountfactory/apply-account-requested-summary.png)